Guruprasadh2509/Ground-Truth-Binary-Masking-/README.md

 3.Install mrcnn library(!pip install mrcnn)

-4.In custom1.py, following changes need to be updated.
+4.In custom_1.py, following changes need to be updated.

   1.Update the root directory path in 12th line, where train folder is created.

   2.In CustomConfig class:

     a.In 28th line across NAME variable, replace the "annotated label" with your annotated label, which was created using VIA tool.

     b.In 34th line update NUM_CLASSES (1-Background, 1-foreground)(binary object masking)

   3.In CustomDataset class:

-    a.in load_custom function,In 48th line replace the "annotated label" with your annotated label ,
+    a.In load_custom function, 48th line replace the "annotated label" with your annotated label.
-       in "self.add_class"  with annotated label like self.add_class("annotated label", 1, "annotated label") #binary ground truth

     b.in 91st line under "self.add_image(" update the first parameter, i.e replace the "annotated label" with your annotated label

     c.in load_mask function , in 106th line "image_info["source"] !" , replace the "annotated label" with your annotated label.

     d.in image_reference function, in 126th line,replace the "annotated label" with your annotated label.

 5.Place the custom1.py file in folder where JSON_TO_MASK_V1.ipynb is present.

  JSON_TO_MASK_V1.ipynb helps to create ground truth inside train_masked.

 6.In JSON_TO_MASK_V1.ipynb,following changes need to be performed:

   a.update custom_DIR to the root directory (exclude train directory)

-  b.In the next cell, using os.chdir , update the directroy path along with train masked:
+  b.In the next cell, which has os.chdir , update the root directory path along with train masked:
     example:root directory/train_masked

 7.Execute the JSON_TO_MASK_V1.ipynb file, the binary masked ground truth image will be generated inside train_masked folder